ray-project/ray/doc/source/data/batch_inference.rst

 For this quick start guide we use very small, in-memory data sets by leveraging common Python libraries like NumPy and Pandas.
-In general, once you load your datasets using Ray Data, you also want to apply some preprocessing steps.
+In general, once you load your data using Ray Data, you also want to apply some preprocessing steps.
 We skip this step here for simplicity.
 In any case, the result of this step is a Ray Datastream ``ds`` that we can use to run inference on.